nitad54448/Sauerbrey/Q-control.md

 **Lasing limit**
-When enhancing the Q-factor (Kp < 0), we risk pushing the total damping to zero, causing the amplitude to grow exponentially (Lasing).
+When enhancing the Q-factor we risk pushing the total damping to zero, causing the amplitude to grow exponentially (Lasing).
 For active damping (Kp > 0), this physical limit does not apply.
 * **Lasing Threshold:** Kp_lasing = -(Gamma_native / alpha)
 * **Dynamic Limit:** When automating a scan for Q-enhancement, calculate a preliminary fit and cap your negative Kp array at 80% to 90% of Kp_lasing.
 * **Hardware Limits:** Apply the hardware limits (`pids/2/limitlower` and `limitupper` to reasonable vlaues, e.g. -0.25 and 0.25 V) to act as physical fail-safe against lasing (in the negative direction) or output saturation (in the positive direction).